-Collaboration has been a key theme running through the railway industry over the last few years and we are seeing a mind shift that is changing the way the industry is working.
+Collaboration has been a key theme running through the railway industry over the last few years, and we are seeing a mind shift that is changing the way the industry is working.

-Safety has always been a core focus for the industry – keeping staff and passengers safe – so it makes sense for TOCs to come together to share learnings and best practice to demonstrate how they are managing the competence within their own organisations to maintain a safer railway.
+Safety has always been a core focus for the industry – keeping staff and passengers safe – so it makes sense for TOCs to come together to share learnings and best practices to demonstrate how they are managing the competence within their own organisations to maintain a safer railway.

 A group of forward-thinking women from across the UK railway sector have already joined forces to discuss the challenges they are collectively facing around this area.